vseryakov/backendjs/README.md

                 { id: "NNNNN...", alias: "Test User", "bk-access-token": "XXXXX....", "bk-access-token-age": 604800000 }

               /message/get?bk-access-token=XXXXXX...

+- `/login`

+   Same as the /auth but it uses cleartext password for user authentication, this request does not need a signature, just simple login and password query parameters to be sent to the backend.
+The intened usage is for Web sessions which would require to pass _session=1 or _accesstoken=1 to be able to make subsequent requests.

+   Parameters:

+     - `login` - account login
+     - `password` - cleartext password
+     - `_session=1` - same as in /auth request
+     - `_accesstoken=1` - same as in /auth reuest

+   On successful login, the result contains full account record including the secret, this is the only time when the secret is returned back

+   Example:

+              $.ajax({ url: "/login?login=test123&password=test123&_session=1", success = function(json, status, xhr) {
+                  console.log(json)
+              });
+              { id: "NNN...", alias: "Test User", login: "test123", ...}

+- `/logout`

+   Logout the current user, clear session cookies if exist.
+For pure API access with the signature this will not do anything on the backend side.

 ## Accounts
 The accounts API manages accounts and authentication, it provides basic user account features with common fields like email, name, address.